Skip to content

 Increase indent

-Being a really great tool, sheets are missing 2 simple functions to increase and decrease cell indentation.
-Increase indent adds 1 space (on the left) to the selected cells.
-This function can help you when defining a TM1 dimension hierarchy using space indentation img
+Google Sheets lacks built-in increase/decrease cell indentation.
+Increase indent adds one leading space to selected cells.
+This is helpful when defining a TM1 dimension hierarchy using space indentation.

 Decrease indent